GenomicsAotearoa/hts_workshop_mpi/docs/level1/11_nesi_connection.md

     * Teaching: 20 minutes
     * Exercises: 10 minutes

+!!! circle-info "Objectives and Key points"
     #### Objectives

     * Understand how to connect to NeSI using the JupyterHub web portal.

     #### Key points

     * You can connect to NeSI from any computer with internet access using the [NeSI JupyterHub portal](https://jupyter.nesi.org.nz/).
     * This allocates a small server instance from which you can perform simple operations, or prepare larger analysis scripts for deployment.

 ---